EDCD/EDDN/docs/Developers.md

 whether to trust the augmented data.
 Flagging it for manual review is probably wise.

+#### `pledged` flag

+Where the schema allows for it, the `pledged` key should be added with an appropriate boolean value.  `null` is not allowed in the values, if you cannot determine a true/false value do not include that key at all.

+In order to determine the value

+1. Initially you should have the value unset
+2. Whenever you encounter a `LoadGame` event you should unset the value
+3. Whenever you encounter a `PowerPlay` event you should set the value to `true`
+4. Whenever you encounter a `PowerPlayLeave` event you should set the value to `false`
+5. Whenever you encounter a `PowerPlayJoin` event you should set the value to `true`

 ### Server responses
 There are three possible sources of HTTP responses when sending an upload to EDDN.